MrMiner-org/TheMinerzCoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/blackmore-qt` (GUI) or
+- `bin/theminerzcoin-qt` (GUI) or
 - `bin/blackmored` (headless)

 ### Windows

-Unpack the files into a directory, and then run blackmore-qt.exe.
+Unpack the files into a directory, and then run theminerzcoin-qt.exe.

 ### macOS